What to Do When a Child Doesn't Want to Eat

 Although there are certain stages in which children will not want to eat, you must take care that this situation doesn’t become a more serious problem.
 For this reason, we will share the following symptoms that indicate warning signs in your child’s health:

 In summary, you should pay special attention to two important parameters: frequency and duration as well as the number and magnitude of the episodes.
 If you notice important changes, don’t hesitate to go to your doctor to get professional care.

 The fact that your child refuses to eat can be due to several factors.
-These include personality characteristics, health status and dietary education.
+A study in Pediatric Reports found that these factors include personality characteristics, overall health, and food education.

 - Educational skills

 What you can do if your child doesn’t like to eat

 It’s vital for a child that you give him or her three meals and two snacks each day at the same time every day.
 If you stick to a schedule with discipline, it’s almost certain that your little one will have an appetite at lunchtime.